Auction Permits Information

 Qualified organizations may request a permit for any draw hunt in the state with an open season for nonresidents.
 Draw hunt information can be found on our website at the Alaska Drawing Permits page.
 You must request a specific draw hunt (e.g., Tok Management Area sheep hunt DS 102); general requests such as "any bear" or "any moose" will not be considered.
 The department, at its discretion, may choose not to offer a permit for a specific population/hunt during any given year.
 Permits will be awarded as follows:

 - You may request up to five permits; however, a maximum of three will be awarded to any one organization.

 - No more than one harvest permit per species will be awarded to any one organization.

 - Only one permit will be awarded for a particular wildlife population, i.e., not more than one Delta bison permit, one Tok sheep permit, or one Unimak brown bear permit will be awarded under this program each year.

 - Final decisions on awarding permits are made by the Director, ADF&G Division of Wildlife Conservation.

-Under AS 16.05.343(a), any nonprofit organization dedicated to fish and game law enforcement may apply to auction a Delta bison permit.
-Only one permit is available each year.
+Under AS 16.05.343(a), any nonprofit organization incorporated in Alaska with an existing partnership agreement with the Department and that was established to promote education in outdoor traditions and conduct conservation and wildlife protection programs may apply to auction one Delta bison and four Etolin elk permits per year.
 Up to 100% of the auction or raffle proceeds may be retained by the organization.
 The winner of this permit is not eligible for a complimentary hunting license or big game tag.